Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Donation Block: fix issue with Danish Krone.
 - Email subscribers now receive full posts.
 - Featured images fallback: fix undefined variable warnings.
+- Fix a Global Styles UI performance issue in the Site Editor.
 - Fix an issue that caused the notice displayed when updating widgets to overlap the admin menu.
 - Fix block icons for display on wp.org.
 - Fix cookie consent block positioning in the editor.
 - Fix default plan being selected in payment block.
-- Fixed a Global Styles UI performance issue in the Site Editor.
 - Launchpad modal: reduce API calls for modal dismiss flag.
 - Load the Jetpack block assets in the iframe directly in WP-Admin and keep the existing behavior on the front-end, for compatibility reasons.
 - Nav Unification: flips order of tags and categories submenu of posts.